Avshalom-Mogos/game-boy-color-react/research/components.md

 ## Implementation Directive

+**IMPORTANT**:
-**IMPORTANT**: Implement one component at a time.
+- Implement one component at a time.
 Focus on completing one component fully before moving to the next.
+- **Always render components immediately after creating them** by integrating them into their parent component.

 ## Component Hierarchy